-- Identify the major glands and body structures involved in hormone synthesis in vertebrates, including the hypothalamus, the pituitary, the thyroid, and the adrenal glands
+- Identify the major glands and body structures involved in hormone synthesis in vertebrates, including the hypothalamus, the pituitary, the thyroid, the pancreas, the gonads, and the adrenal glands

-- Recall the functions of selected hormones produced by select major glands, including the hypothalamus, the pituitary, the thyroid, and the adrenal glands
+- Recall the functions of selected hormones produced by select major glands, including the hypothalamus, the pituitary, the thyroid, the pancreas, the gonads, and the adrenal glands

 - Describe the hormone pathway in given examples, including blood glucose, metamorphosis, and stress; and make predictions on how an animal would respond to given stimuli for each case

 - Recognize instances of negative feedback loops, positive feedback loops, and crosstalk in the example hormone pathways

 The information below was adapted from OpenStax Biology 37.5

 Unlike plant hormones, animal hormones are often (though not always) produced in specialized hormone-synthesizing glands (shown below).
 The hormones are then secreted from the glands into the blood stream, where they are transported throughout the body.
 There are many glands and hormones in different animal species, and we will focus on just a small collection of them.

 In vertebrates, glands and hormones they produce include (note that the following list is not complete):

 - hypothalamus: located within the brain, the hypothalamus integrates the endocrine and nervous systems; it receives input from the body and other brain areas and initiates endocrine responses to environmental changes, synthesizes hormones which are stored in the posterior pituitary gland, and also synthesizes and secretes regulatory hormones that control the endocrine cells in the anterior pituitary gland